 - 1. Decommission the device (see chapter 4.5 "Decommissioning"). - 2.
 Demount the device (see chapter 4.7 "Disassembly"). - 3.
 Send the device to the manufacturer. - 4.
-Install a new device as described in this manual. - 5.
-Setup the system as described in this manual.
+Install a new device as described in the Installation Manual. - 5.
+Setup the system as described in the Installation Manual.